Stefan2608/Dog-breed-classifier/README.md

 ## File Descriptions <a name="files"></a>

-   * `data:`-dog_breed_application.py`launch a Flask web app to predict dog breed in pictures
+   * `Web application:`-dog_breed_application.py`launch a Flask web app to predict dog breed in pictures
-   * `data:`-dog_app.py`Workbook of the project if you have any special interesst in more information
+   * `Juphyter notebook:`-dog_app.ipynb`Workbook of the project if you have any special interesst in more information

 ## Instructions<a name="instructions"></a>